 If you’re on Windows, here’s how to boot from USB:

-NOTE: The boot key might be different for your computer.
-Pay close attention to the bottom part of the screen during the initial boot up.
+NOTE: Your boot option key might be different, so pay close attention to the bottom part of the screen during the initial boot up.
 This is how mine looks like:

-Here’s how to boot MAC from a USB:
+If you're on a Mac, here's how to boot from USB:

 Getting Started: Kali Linux Live USB